Differential estimates for fast first-order multilevel nonconvex optimisation: Introduction

 or, more generally, the solution of optimality conditions

 for $G$ convex but possibly nonsmooth, and $\Xi \in \linear(X; X^*)$ skew-adjoint.
 If $\Xi=0$, then this optimality condition is typically necessary for \eqref{eq:intro:simple-problem}.
-More generally, the operator allows the modelling of primal-dual problems, and treating the PDPS and Douglas–Rachford splitting as generalised forward-backward splitting methods \cite{clason2020introduction}.
+More generally, the operator allows the modelling of primal-dual problems, and treating the PDPS and Douglas–Rachford splitting as generalised forward-backward splitting methods \cite{clason2020introduction,tuomov-proxtest}.
+We will discuss such formulations in more detail in \cref{sec:fb}.